shubhamm10/From-validator-for-webflow/README.md

 - No dependencies
 - Lightweight and performant

-## Installation - Coming Soon

-1. In your Webflow project, go to the Custom Code section
-2. Add the following script tag to the "Before </body> tag" section:

 ## Support

 For support, please visit shubhamworkmail10@gmail.com or create an issue in the GitHub repository.